mir-group/nequip/docs/api/data_fields.rst

 .. autodata:: nequip.data._CARTESIAN_TENSOR_FIELDS

 Custom fields must be registered to be compatible with the internal logic of NequIP's data processing infrastructure.
-See the :doc:`developer documentation <../dev/understanding_nequip/data>` for registration details.
+See the :doc:`extension packages data documentation <../dev/extension_packages/data>` for registration details.